kstenerud/concise-encoding/cbe-specification.md

 | Elements     | The elements as a sequence of octets   |
 | ...          | Possibly more chunks                   |

 The length in each array chunk header represents the number of elements in the chunk.
-The number of octets in an array chunk must be the element count * the element width in octets (e.g. 2 octets for 16-bit elements, 8 for 64-bit elements, etc).
+The number of octets in an array chunk must be the element count * the element width in octets (e.g. 2 octets for 16-bit elements, 8 octets for 64-bit elements, etc).

 The following element types are allowed: